 - Website: Dr John Marsham's homepage | Googlescholar | Researchgate

-Dr John Marsham is a Water@Leeds research fellow within NCAS-Weather.
+Dr John Marsham is Met Office Joint Chair at the University of Leeds leading the Leeds component of the Met Office Academic Partnership (MOAP).
+He is a member of Water@Leeds and NCAS.
 He leads a research group studying atmospheric convection, tropical meteorology, climate change and Saharan dust uplift.
 His focus is on taking process studies through to implications for and improvements in weather and climate models.

 In 2009 he was awarded the Royal Meteorological Society's L F Richardson prize and in 2010 the European Meteorological Society's Young Scientist Award for his 'outstanding publications'.

 - Met Office Joint-Chair, leading the Leeds componnet of the Met Office Academic Partnership

 - Member of the National Centre for Atmospheric Science (NCAS)

 - Climate change

 - Mesoscale and boundary-layer dynamics